CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

  	This will allow you to uninstall, reinstall, or completely remove the Scheduler from your computer.

 ChangeLog
+4.12.2
+	-Updated BannerWeb parsing to accommodate latest changes to website (sssue #7) -Integrated anonymous data collection and updated privacy policy -Updated branding to the new Course Schedule brand assests

 4.12.1
 	-Signed JAR with new code signing SSL certificate (issue #1) -Fixed issue that prevented instructor names from being included in course data (issue #2)